On Celebrating ‘Iyd-al-Milad an-Nabi

 This refutes al-Fakihani’s statement that the Milad cannot also be mubah.
 But on the contrary, it is a bid’ah that is makruh.
 This is because the Milad is of that category of new matters which involve no inconsistency with anything in the Qur’an or the sunnah, or with any atsar or ijma’.
 Thus, this is not blameworthy, from the point of view of the shari’ah, there is no evil in it.
 As in the statement of Imam ash-Shafi’i (r.a.), it is a good action which, even though in its present form was not done in the first age, was brought about afterwards.

-The invitation to partake of food and drink in which there is no sin, is an act of goodness for sure.
+The invitation to partake of food and drink in which there is no sin, is an act of goodness, for sure.
 Therefore, in connection with the Milad, that assembly in which someone, out of his lawfully earned wealth, invites his family, relatives and friends to partake of food and drink in which there is no action against the shari’ah; that assembly is a bid’ah that is mandub, as is clear from the above quoted statements of Imam ‘Izz ad-Din ibn ‘Abd as-Salam (r.a.).

 In connection with the second matter al-Fakihani described and criticised, his criticism is in itself correct.
-There is no doubt that the assembly, mahfil, is haram where men, women, youths and little boys are freely mixed, and which there is dancing and music, with musical instruments in busy use, or where women assemble separately and sing in raised voices.
+There is no doubt that the assembly, mahfil, is haram where men, women, youths and little boys are freely mixed, and in which there is dancing and music, with musical instruments in busy use, or where women assemble separately and sing in raised voices.
 But this does not mean that to arrange for the Milad has been deemed haram.
 On the contrary, in the above instances the reason for their being haram is not assembling to celebrate the Milad but is due to those things which are haram in the shari’ah and have become mixed with the blessed assembly.
 And if these things are not indulged in, then the Milad would be as assembly for remembering Prophet Muhammad (s.a.w.), and would thus be full of goodness and blessings.

 Furthermore, if these kinds of actions were to take place say, in the assembly for swalat al-jumu’ah, then it is evident that would be a reprehensible step and an evil matter.
-However, from this the criticism of the original assembly for swalat al-jumu’ah does not necessarily ensue.
+However, from this, the criticism of the original assembly for swalat al-jumu’ah does not necessarily ensue.
 It has been seen that some of these kinds of actions also take place on the nights of Ramadhan, when people assemble for swalat at-tarawih.
 Now, on the basis of those actions, can one conceivably criticise assembling for swalat at-tarawih?
 Definitely not!
 However, we will say that the original assembly for swalat at-tarawih is sunnah, an act of virtue and an ‘ibadah, but that those above-mentioned actions, which have become mixed with it, are evil and repulsive.
 Similarly, we say in connection with the celebration of the Milad that the assembly is itself mandub and an act of virtue, but the above-mentioned kinds of other actions, which have become mixed with it, are blameworthy and unlawful.

 In conclusion, al-Fakihani stated that Rabi’ al-Awwal is the month not only of the birth of the Prophet (s.a.w.), but also of his demise.
 Therefore, instead of grief and sorrow, exhibiting joy and happiness is neither better nor suitable.
 In reply to this, first of all we submit that the birth of the Prophet (s.a.w.) is the greatest Favour of Allah (s.w.t.)
 Granted to us, and that his death is the greatest affliction for us.
 However, the shari’ah has encouraged us to show our gratitude for favours has taught us to observe patient, perseverance, silence and calm in the face of afflictions.
 The shari’ah has ordered us to offer the ‘aqiqah on the birth of a child, which is an expression of gratitude and happiness on the birth of that child.
 But the shari’ah has not ordered us to sacrifice any animal on the death of someone, nor to do any such action.
 On the contrary, it has prohibited wailing and lamentation.
 Thus, the laws of the shari’ah indicate that to exhibit happiness in this holy month in connection with the birth of the Prophet (s.a.w.), is better than showing grief at his demise.